 Peter works as a full-spectrum family medicine doctor at Columbia Gorge Family Medicine in Hood River.
 He continues to enjoy full continuity of care by practicing outpatient medicine, obstetrics, and inpatient care of his patients when they are hospitalized at Providence Hood River Memorial Hospital.
 He is married to our faculty Kate McKenna.
 His academic project was in Pre-gestational Diabetes screening and management in our largely Hispanic patient population.

-Jared works as a hospitalist at Mid-Columbia Medical Center in The Dalles, OR Jared focused his elective time on ICU care and procedures, and continues to enjoy these activities in his current career.
+Jared works as a hospitalist at Adventist Health in The Dalles, OR.
+Jared focused his elective time on ICU care and procedures and continues to enjoy these activities in his current career.
 He is still involved in our residency as a guest teacher and interviewer.
 His academic and CQI project was on Food Insecurity the Veggie Rx project